eksilva/JUCCodingProject/README.md

 ### Notes

 > I'm still working on learning proper testing for components and general testing, so that would be what I would work on next.
-I usually don't practice TDD but can definitely learn if need be :)